bevy-cheatbook/bevy-cheatbook/src/programming/queries.md

 of the original [`Query`] that it was derived from.
 If we were to add `debug_positions` to Bevy as a regular system, it would access the transforms of all entities.

+Also note: this has some performance overhead; the transmute operation is not free.
+Bevy normally caches some query metadata across multiple runs of a system.
+When you create the new query, it has to make a copy of it.